 It has been third-party tested to handle 122 lbs. of pressure per linear foot, which means it protects gutters from the weight of ice and snow.

 To put that into perspective, it can support 12 feet of snow, or 4 feet of solid ice stacked on top of it.

 Not only will Advantage Gutter Guard ® protect your home and guttering system, but it also will not break down and need to be replaced like plastic or flimsy metal gutter guards.

-To read more about each type of gutter guard’s pros and cons visit our article on the best leaf guards for fall leaves.
+To read more about each type of gutter guard’s pros and cons visit our article on the best leaf guards for leaves.

 Do gutter guards work in heavy rains?